-private barn apartment sits in the middle of an 80 acre estate with drop-dead views of the Green Mountains.
+Our very private stand-alone barn apt. sits in the middle of an 80 acre estate with drop-dead views of the Green Mnts.
 Perfect for two adults and a child, it is close to skiing, hiking trails, lake & river swimming, kayaking, fabulous restaurants...

 Our very comfortable and beautifully appointed Luxury Barn Apartment is surrounded by gardens and breath-taking views on 80 very private acres.
 Nestled high in the Green Mountains, Lincoln is a peaceful world apart, yet Middlebury College and all its cultural resources is 18 miles away.
 The charming Village of Bristol is 5 minutes, 20 to the wonderful little City of Vergennes, 30 minutes to Burlington International Airport.
 Montreal is 2 1/2 hours to the north, Boston 3 hrs. south.